CZ-NIC/knot/doc/operation.rst

     $ knotc zone-stats example.com mod-stats

-To show all supported counters even with 0 value use the force option.
+To show all supported counters even with 0 value, use the force option.

-A simple periodic statistic dumping to a YAML file can also be enabled.
+A simple periodic statistic dumped to a YAML file can also be enabled.
 See :ref:`statistics_section` for the configuration details.

-As the statistics data can be accessed over the server control socket, it is possible to create an arbitrary script (Python is supported at the moment) which could, for example, publish the data in the JSON format via HTTP(S) or upload the data to a more efficient time series database.
+As the statistics data can be accessed over the server control socket, it is possible to create an arbitrary script (Python is supported at the moment) which could, for example, publish the data in JSON format via HTTP(S) or upload the data to a more efficient time series database.
 Take a look into the python folder of the project for these scripts.